michaelpaulinus/spoti-tracker/README.md

 # Spoti-Tracker

 This is a Spotify wrapped clone that shows users their top artists and tracks for the last 4 weeks, 6 months and 12 months.

 The application can be accessed here: https://spoti-tracker.netlify.app/

+## Pre-requisites

+- Node.js (v20 or later)
+- npm
+- Spotify account

 ## Project Setup